 Director • Player Personnel

-Former Commodore standout James Strong returned to West End to join new head coach Jerry Stackhouse’s staff as the director of player personnel in April of 2019.
+Former Commodore standout James Strong returned to West End to join new head coach Jerry Stackhouse’s staff and is in his second season as the director of player personnel in 2020-21.
 Strong, who previously spent eight seasons on Rick Byrd’s staff at Belmont, played for the Commodores from 1996-2000 and spent six seasons as a member of Kevin Stallings’ coaching staff from 2001-06.

 Strong oversees the Commodore student-athlete signees’ initial enrollment process, student-athlete well-being, camps, facilities, and walk-on tryouts, while assisting with on-campus recruiting.
 He is also the coordinator of the Vanderbilt alumni program.